aldryn/aldryn-reversion/docs/introduction/configuration.rst

         ...

-This also add the related objects as version-controlled content.
+This also adds the related objects as version-controlled content.

 .. note:: These related models should also be registered with django-reversion in their own right.